ziotom78/raytracing_course/language-comparison.md

     $ nimble run
     ```

+-   Being able to convert Nim code to C/C++ code, the Nim compiler can
+    produce standalone executables by calling automatically a C/C++
--   It can produce standalone executables, but it is also able to
+    compiler.
+But it is able to produce a Javascript program, which
-    output Javascript programs.
-These can be loaded within a HTML page
-    and run in a browser
+    can be loaded within a HTML page and run in a browser
     ([nim-lang.org/docs/backends.html](https://nim-lang.org/docs/backends.html#backends-the-javascript-target)).

     The following image shows the result of applying a 3D projection